tyhdefu/economics-notes/src/micro/surplus.md

 Here, the supplier would be willing to sell at 20p for a given output level, so they have a surplus of 80p when selling at the actual price of £1.
 The area shown is all producer surplus

+The consumer surplus + the producer surplus is known as **welfare**.
+If there is a loss in consumer surplus and producer surplus, this is a **welfare loss**.